delawaremathguy/ShoppingList14/README.md

 * Fixed an updating issue for `Item` when displayed in the shopping list or the purchased item list.
 In some cases, edits to its associated Location were not being properly reflected for the Item's `locationName`, `visitationOrder`, and `uiColor`.
 See comments in `Location.updateValues`.

-* *Updates to documentation, comments within the code, cosmetic changes, and code updates for optimization and clarity will not necessairly be reported here*. *Plase always check the age of the most recent commit above*.
+* *Updates to documentation, comments within the code, cosmetic changes, and code updates for optimization and clarity will not necessairly be reported here*. *Please always check the age of the most recent commit above*.